Herri met de Bles: Life

-The renowned Dutch art institute and research center, RKD places him as still active in Antwerp in 1566, based on recently discovered contemporary documents.
+The renowned Dutch art institute and research center, RKD describes him as still active in Antwerp in 1566, based on recently discovered contemporary documents.

 Work

 His landscapes are different from Patinir's in that de Bles' work shows more foreground landscapes, a looser composition and greater detail.
 His choice of colours is generally less rich than that of Patinir.
 Along with a group of Antwerp-based followers of Hieronymus Bosch that included Jan Mandyn, Pieter Huys, and Jan Wellens de Cock, de Bles brought the tradition of fantastic imagery into northern Mannerism.

 Most of his sketches are in German public collections, namely in Berlin and Hamburg, one of them is stored in the Louvre, Paris.
 Most of his paintings are exhibited in Belgian museums (Namur, Antwerp etc.), besides in the museum of Naples and the Museum of Art History of Vienna.
 Other works are circulating among private collectors and auctions.